zeta9097/functions/README.md

-    2.2  - Compare model accuracy of multiple models 2.3  - Added function that outputs various metrics for model evaluation 2.4  - Minor code changes to accomodate new features
+    2.2  - Compare model accuracy of multiple models 2.3  - Added function that outputs various metrics for model evaluation 2.4  - Minor code changes to accomodate new features 2.6  - Function added that can train, evaluate, and print results for any classifier, optionally using resampling.

 ## FUNCTION DESCRIPTIONS